brayamcoy/DjangoMediaChat/README.md

 # DjangoMediaChat
-Creating an image chat back end with Django Rest Framework Rest Api
+Creating a chat back end with Django Rest Framework Rest Api

 ## Some Dependences